How can I plan healthy meals during pregnancy?

 Vitamins and minerals play important roles in all of your body functions.
 During pregnancy, you need more folic acid and iron than a woman who is not pregnant.

 How can I get the extra amounts of vitamins and minerals I need during pregnancy?

 Taking a prenatal vitamin supplement can ensure that you are getting these extra amounts.
 A well-rounded diet should supply all of the other vitamins and minerals you need during pregnancy.

 What is folic acid and how much do I need daily?

 Folic acid, also known as folate, is a B vitamin that is important for pregnant women.
-Taking 400 micrograms of folic acid daily for at least 1 month before pregnancy and 600 micrograms of folic acid daily during pregnancy may help prevent major birth defects of the baby’s brain and spine called neural tube defects.
+Before pregnancy and during pregnancy, you need 400 micrograms of folic acid daily to help prevent major birth defects of the baby’s brain and spine called neural tube defects.
+Current dietary guidelines recommend that pregnant women get at least 600 micrograms of folic acid daily from all sources.
 It may be hard to get the recommended amount of folic acid from food alone.
-For this reason, all pregnant women and all women who may become pregnant should take a daily vitamin supplement that contains the right amount of folic acid.
+For this reason, all pregnant women and all women who may become pregnant should take a daily vitamin supplement that contains folic acid.